AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 In other words, `percent` is the "compression level".
 For instance, for the Base filter it is configured to 40%.
 It means that optimization algorithm should strip 60% of rules.

-Eventually, here are the two versions of the Base filter for AdGuard Browser extension:
+Eventually, here are the two versions of the Base filter for AdGuard Browser Extension:
 - full: https://filters.adtidy.org/extension/chromium/filters/2.txt
 - optimized: https://filters.adtidy.org/extension/chromium/filters/2_optimized.txt